gptabhinav/llm-editor/README.md

 ## Configuration

-You can configure the tool using a YAML file, environment variables, or a `.env` file.
+You can configure the tool using a YAML file.

-### 1. YAML Configuration (Recommended)
+### YAML Configuration

 Run the following command to generate a default configuration file at `~/.llm-editor/config.yaml`: